Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 }
 ```

 **Important**: Analytics depends on the Identity extension and is automatically included in the Core pod.
-When installing manually, ensure that you have also added the `libACPIdentity_iOS.a` to your project.
+When installing the Analytics extension manually, ensure that you added the `libACPIdentity_iOS.a` library to your project.

 {% endtab %}
 {% endtabs %}